afshinator/wattage-plots/README.md

 ----
 ### Purpose:
 - Learn me some D3.
-- Build some javascript classes that encapsulate details of specific chart types (like bar-chart, heat-chart) that otherwise require expertise in D3.
+- Build & use javascript classes that encapsulate details of specific chart types (like bar-chart, heat-chart) that otherwise require a variety of mixings of D3 elements.
-- Provide visualizations of tabular, numberical data of energy usage in a manner that makes it easy to see patterns in the data.
+- Provide visualizations of tabular numerical data in a manner that makes it easy to see patterns in the data.
-- Have some fun, show some skills, learn learn learn.
+- Have some fun, show some skills, learn new ones.

 #### Data:
-from PlotWatt.com, in the form of a .csv file (included in the project tree).
+- From PlotWatt.com, in the form of a .csv file (included in the project tree).

 #### Tools:
-- Javascript,HTML, CSS
+- Javascript, HTML, CSS
 - Twitters bootstrap
 - D3.js visualization libarary